Watch / Book Overviews / New Testament Overviews

 Revelation 1-11

-The book is not a secret code that allows believers to decipher the timeline of Jesus's return.
-It's a brilliant work of apocalyptic literature that shows how every human kingdom eventually becomes Babylon and must be resisted.
-Revelation prophecies that Jesus, the slain lamb who died for the sins of the world, will return one day as King to prompt repentance.
-Jesus will permanently remove evil and make all things new.
-This promise motivates every generation of God's people to remain faithful in the midst of persecution until their King returns.
+The book of Revelation is not a secret code for deciphering the timeline of Jesus’ return.
+It’s a work of apocalyptic literature that shows how every human kingdom eventually becomes Babylon and must be resisted.
+Revelation prophecies that Jesus, who died for the sins of the world, will return one day as King to prompt repentance.

 11:49